 About weekdays, I need to organize my schedule beforehand.

-Based on my experience working for an international company, I try to respect and have a dialogue with people from various cultures.
+Based on my experience working for an international company over 8years, I have learned English and have a dialogue with people from various cultures.
 I offer ideas for visiting spots together, eating, learning, and experiencing Japanese life in Isehara, as well as in the surrounding Kanagawa, and Tokyo area, which are difficult for foreign tourists to enter alone.
-Also, since I love books so much that I run a reading community in Isehara, we can consider plans that tie in with literature and legends.

 •Japanese History